-- 2.1 This policy applies to the whole Academy - 2.2 This policy together with Statement of Behaviour Principles and all other Academy policies on behaviour and discipline) applies to all pupils at the Academy and at all times when a pupil is: - 2.2.1 in or at the Academy (to include any period of remote education); - 2.2.2 representing the Academy or wearing school uniform; - 2.2.3 travelling to or from the Academy;
+- 2.1 This policy applies to the whole School [including the Early Years Foundation Stage (EYFS)]. - 2.2 This policy together with Statement of Behaviour Principles and all other School policies on behaviour and discipline) applies to all pupils at the School and at all times when a pupil is:

-- 2.2.4 on Academy organised trips; - 2.2.5 associated with the Academy at any time. - 2.3 This policy shall also apply to pupils at all times and places including out of school hours and off school premises in circumstances where failing to apply this policy may: - 2.3.1 affect the health, safety or well-being of a member of the Academy's community or a member of the public; - 2.3.2 have repercussions for the orderly running of the Academy; or - 2.3.3 bring the Academy into disrepute.
+- 2.2.1 in or at the School (to include any period of remote education); - 2.2.2 representing the School or wearing school uniform; - 2.2.3 travelling to or from the School; - 2.2.4 on School organised trips; - 2.2.5 associated with the School at any time. - 2.3 This policy shall also apply to pupils at all times and places including out of school hours and off school premises in circumstances where failing to apply this policy may: - 2.3.1 affect the health, safety or well-being of a member of the School's community or a member of the public; - 2.3.2 have repercussions for the orderly running of the School; or - 2.3.3 bring the School into disrepute.